manpagez: man pages & more

 TEXMFDIST $TEXLIVE/YYYY/texmf-dist/web2c/updmap.cfg

-For updmap:
+For updmap-user:

 TEXMFCONFIG $HOME/.texliveYYYY/texmf-config/web2c/updmap.cfg